 - 1. Assessment of refund liabilities and sales-related provisions - A. Amounts recorded in consolidated financial statements for the fiscal year under review Based on contracts with customers, the Company offers rebates and sales discounts.
-Trade and other payables of ¥126,158 million are recorded in the consolidated financial statements, which includes refund liabilities of ¥6,050 million to be paid to customers mainly in the form of discounts and rebates.
-Furthermore, provisions (current liabilities) of ¥2,399 million include sales-related provisions of ¥2,379 million. - B. Other information to aid in understanding of estimates Refund liabilities and sales-related provisions are estimated using the most likely amount method based on contract terms and past transactions.
+Trade and other payables of ¥117,129 million are recorded in the consolidated financial statements, which includes refund liabilities of ¥6,843 million to be paid to customers mainly in the form of discounts and rebates.
+Furthermore, provisions (current liabilities) of ¥3,054 million include sales-related provisions of ¥3,034 million. - B. Other information to aid in understanding of estimates Refund liabilities and sales-related provisions are estimated using the most likely amount method based on contract terms and past transactions.
 If the estimated amount of sales ultimately differs from the actual amount due to unforeseeable events, it may materially affect the consolidated financial statements for the following fiscal year. - 2.
-Assessment of intangible assets with an indefinite useful life - A. Amounts recorded in consolidated financial statements for the fiscal year under review Intangible assets recorded in the consolidated financial statements include trademark rights worth ¥6,560 million for brands such as BUFFERIN, an antipyretic analgesics, in the Asia/Oceania region (excluding China and certain other countries/territories). - B. Other Information to aid in understanding of estimates These trademark rights are classified as intangible assets with an indefinite useful life, and therefore are tested for impairment annually.
+Impairment of non-current assets - A. Amounts recorded in consolidated financial statements for the fiscal year under review The Group recognized an impairment loss totaling ¥6,678 million and posted it in "Other expenses" in the consolidated statement of income for the fiscal year under review.
+The impairment loss includes material impairment losses of ¥2,213 million due to the decision on retirement of production facilities of the home care products business and ¥4,034 million due to a decline in future profitability of that business.
+The carrying amount of assets of the home care products business after the impairment loss is ¥17,904 million as of December 31, 2024. - B. Other Information to aid in understanding of estimates